Argentina grassroots movement fights violence against women

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-“Before, we wouldn’t talk,” she says.
-“I don’t know if it was fear or shame, or feeling that justice was not on your side…I like it that it’s now out in the open.”
+One in three women worldwide has experienced physical or sexual violence, according to the United Nations.
 In 2016 alone, 254 Argentine women died from gender-based violence, according to a report released last month by the Supreme Court.
 That amounts to one woman killed every 34 hours.
-In 60 of those cases, the women had previously reported attacks, and some even had a restraining order.

 Maidana feared the day would come when her partner would try to kill her.

-They met in school in 2003, when he was 14 and she was 15.
+They met in 2003, when he was 14 and she 15.
 The first time he beat her up was in 2005.
-They were playing with schoolmates and he got jealous.
+They were playing with schoolmates and he was jealous.

 When they got back to her home, he punched her in the face.
 She went to school the next day with a bruise in one eye.
 A friend told her to break up with him, warning her that it would happen again and only get worse.

 She was right.
-Over the course of the next eight years, he beat her up regularly, except when she was pregnant with their two children.
+Over the next eight years, he beat her up regularly, except when she was pregnant with their two children.
 He did drugs and would often come back home drunk or high.

-When their children were young, they witnessed the fights.
-She would let him beat her up just so that he wouldn’t go after them.
-When he realized that Maidana no longer loved him, he threatened to kill himself.
-One day, he grabbed a kitchen knife and began cutting his wrists in front of the kids.

-“I was scared,” she says.
-“The fear would not let me ask for help or escape.”

 On the day he would set her on fire, she was helping her mother decorate a ballroom to celebrate her younger brother’s 17th birthday.
-His friends had been planning a hip-hop dance presentation, and she was excited about wearing a new white dress she had picked out with her partner.
+She was excited about wearing a new white dress that she had picked out with her partner.

 The argument got heated.
 At one point, he threatened to leave her.
-But for the first time, after years of enduring his beatings, she confronted him and told him to go.
+But for the first time, she confronted him and told him to go.
 She felt empowered.

 Desperate, she tried the shower first, then the bathroom sink, and then the kitchen faucet.
 No water came out anywhere.
 He had either closed the taps or let the water run dry.